cccccabbage/LenRuler/README.md

 computed from the geodesic distance between these two points, providing a robust and accurate metric.

+We also developed a semi-automated data annotation tool which utilizes the power of YOLO and SAM to help researchers conduct to deep learning annotation works, [Label-SAM](https://github.com/cccccabbage/label-sam), as inspired by this project.
+Label-SAM automates most of the annotation process, while also allowing users to manually refine annotations as needed, ensuring both annotation accuracy and flexibility.
+Feel free to try it as well.

 ## Key Features:

 - **Universal Application**: Designed for use across diverse crop species.